Distribution centers or warehouses are generally used to store and segregate the incoming raw materials and intended for further processing.

-Having a distribution Centre is much more convenient for the customers as well as to the organization because the number of customers is far more than the number of distribution centers that your organization has to manage.
+Having a distribution Centre is much more convenient for the customer satisfaction as well as to the organization because the number of customers is far more than the number of distribution centers that your organization has to manage.

 The distribution centers are specialized centers in their performance and their operations, which is why they are lower in cost to maintain by the organization.
 Apart from saving cost, distribution centers also save time by increasing efficiency in the operations and making a delivery is much faster.

 Hundreds of trucks would line up outside the distribution center to pick up the products from the manufacturing facility to deliver them to the distribution center.
 The manufacturing facility may not have enough storage facility for the products.